marleykw/phase-3-project-front-end/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
 The Virtual Closet App lets you maintain a visual library of the items you have in your closet.
 To add an item, use the navigation bar at the top to open up a form and by filling out the item name, image link, as well as additional information and clicking submit.
-Items added will then get posted to a db.json through a POST request.
+Items added will then get posted to a my backend through a POST request.

 Any items that no longer serve you can be donated to charity by using the Donate button.
 This will delete the item from the db.json using a DELETE request.

 You can drill down into information about each of the items by clicking their names.
 This will direct you to a page with the item detail like the price as well as the purchase date.
+In additiion, there are now comments that allow you to keep track of feelings about the article of clothing.

+You can add or delete comments that will be tagged with a timestamp.
+Finally, there is the ability to update when you last wore the item.
+This will help you determine if something isn't getting enough use and should be donated anyways.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>